binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### Which KDF to use? {#web-applications-countermeasures-data-store-compromise-which-kdf-to-use}

 You have to consider many things to determine which KDF to use.
-I can't tell you which is the best one to use, as there is none.
+I can't tell you which is the best one to use.
 Which one to use depends on many things.
-You should gain your own understanding of at least all three of the following breed KDFs often used for password hashing.
+You should gain your own understanding of at least all three of the following best of breed KDFs often used for password hashing.

-**PBKDF2** is the oldest KDF, so it is the most battle tested, but there has been lessons learnt from this one that have been taken to the latter two.
+**PBKDF2** is the oldest KDF, so it is the most battle tested, but there has been lessons learnt from it that have been taken to the latter two.
 Such as, the fact that its utilised hashing functions (MD5, SHA) are CPU intensive only and easily parallelised on GPUs and Application Specific Integrated Circuts, where it uses very little RAM.
 We see this in crypto-currency mining.

 The next oldest is **bcrypt** which uses the Eksblowfish cipher.
-The was designed specifically for bcrypt from the blowfish cipher, to be very slow to initiate thus boosting protection against dictionary attacks which were often run on custom Application-specific Integrated Circuits (ASICs) with low gate counts, often found in GPUs of the day (1999).
+This was designed specifically for bcrypt from the blowfish cipher, to be very slow to initiate thus boosting protection against dictionary attacks which were often run on custom Application-specific Integrated Circuits (ASICs) with low gate counts, often found in GPUs of the day (1999).
 The hashing functions that PBKDF2 uses were a lot easier to get speed increases on GPUs due to the ease of parallelisation as opposed to the Eksblowfish cipher attributes such as:

 1. Far greater memory required for each hash